VaivaSvegzdaite/account-app/README.md

 # account-app
-Simmple account app
+Simple Springboot with Thymeleaf account app

 ***
 ### Description
-Simple account app create, update, delete account, get all acounts, deposit, withdraw, trasnfer.
+Simple account app to create, update, delete account, get all acounts, deposit, withdraw, trasnfer.
-This iplemetation has UI.
+This implementation has UI.
 Possibility make transfer via rest request to external bank API (no UI).
-The project is for learning purpose.
+The project is for learning/practicing purpose.

 ### Technology Stack
 Component         | Technology